sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

 ### Add logic to delete record
-Now that we enable someone to add an item to the cart, let's add logic to enable someone to delete an item from the cart.
+Now that you enabled the user to add an item to the cart, let's add logic to enable someone to delete an item from the cart.

 1. Navigate back to the cart page – by clicking the name of the current page under the app name in the top-left corner.

     Select the **Cart** tile.

-2. Click the **Delete** icon in the first row of the cart, and open the logic canvas if it's not already open (by clicking **Add logic to Icon9** at the bottom).
+2. Click the **Delete** icon in the first row of the cart, and open the logic canvas if it's not already open (by clicking **Add logic to Icon - Delete** at the bottom).

     ![Delete icon](images/3-delete-icon-logic.png)